 West Rainbow Bridge 1

 In the age of parametric design and computer-based manufacturing, mega projects such as the Starfish and the Balna in Budapest move from conceptual design to construction in record time.
 The starfish was constructed in five years.
 It demonstrates that one can visualize a complex form and have it constructed quickly unlike at any time in the past.
-Although the design of this airport responds to the spirit of our time, it also points to several weaknesses.
-For example, its form has very little connection to the local culture or place.
+Although the design of this airport responds to the spirit of our time, it has very little relevance to the local culture or place.
 It could be transported to any location and would function just as well.